freealise/fretboard/README.md

 hard tinfoil surface cut diagonally and into narrow reeds, held against an elastic damper stripe attached with wire to a row of angle keys like hairpins

 #### ocarina
-four-chambered and tuned to major thirds (two or three holes or one long hole per chamber, one hole per finger or several fingers closing one hole gradually)
+four-chambered and tuned to major thirds (two or three holes or one long hole per chamber, one hole per finger or several fingers closing one hole | holes partially | gradually)
 silicone resonator to allow formants, can be a concertina

 #### midi